sitemap

 Security and Accident Prevention

-2022 Security and Accident Prevention Target: Zero Facility Accidents (Serious Facility Accidents)
+2023 Security and Accident Prevention Target: Zero Serious Facility Accidents

-JSR Group defines significant facility accidents as accidents involving explosions, fires, leaks, and other incidents recognized as accidents by the government corresponding to high-urgency events outlined in the crisis management manual.
-The criteria for judgment and evaluation have been standardized globally, and we are monitoring them as KPIs.
+JSR Group defines significant facility accidents as accidents involving explosions, fires, leaks, and other incidents recognized as accidents by the government corresponding to high-urgency events outlined in the Risk Management Regulations.

-There were no facility accidents (serious facility accidents) within JSR Group in 2022.
+There were no serious facility accidents within JSR Group in 2023, achieving the target of zero.

-*Until 2021, the counts were based on the definition of “abnormal phenomena” in the Act on Prevention of Disasters in Petroleum Industrial Complexes and Other Petroleum Facilities.
-As of 2022, we count accidents that involve explosions, fires, leaks, or those recognized as accidents by the government falling under the high-urgency events outlined in the crisis management manual.
+* Until 2021, accidents were counted based on the definition of "abnormal phenomenon" under the Act on the Prevention of Disaster in Petroleum Industrial Complexes and Other Petroleum Facilities.
+From 2022, accidents involving explosions, fires, leaks, and other incidents recognized as accidents by the government corresponding to high-urgency events outlined in the crisis management manual are counted.

 3. Safety initiatives